gdchinacat/reactions/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-# Credits

-The idea for this started as a sleepless sick night after reading https://www.reddit.com/r/Python/comments/1nmta0f/i_built_a_full_programming_language_interpreter/ .
-Thanks to u/HearMeOut-13 for the post that got my mind going down this path.